wcs-bjogus/starship/README.md

 # Installation Starship
 * Go to https://starship.rs/ and download starship for our os.
+(Repeat in WSL)

 * Install starship.toml file.
 In windows and linux create `.config` folder in your home folder and save `starship.toml` file.